Automate Releases With Github Actions for Python

 python-version: "3.6"

-We can also set the architecture in the above package which by default is set to x64.
+We can also set the architecture in the above package which by default is set to x64

-Now that we have Python setup, we need to install the packages that we will require to build the dist files and push them to PyPI.
-We will need the following packages:
+Now that we have Python setup, we need to install the packages that we will require to build the dist

-• setuptools: To build the dist files
+: To build the dist fileswheel

-• wheel: To build wheel dist files
+: To build wheel dist filestwine

-We can install the above using pip after setting up Python in the following way:
+: To push the package to PyPI.We can install the above using pip after setting up Python in the following way:

 - name: Install dependencies